10 Worst Places to Study Abroad If…

 Here are 10 worst places to study abroad if…

-1. If you are naturally sweaty – Australia, Egypt
+1. If you are naturally sweaty—Australia, Egypt

-2. If you are hyper active – Italy
+2. If you are hyperactive, Italy

 Where you come from, you probably spend less than a minute on your food and bath in 30 seconds.
 If you want a country that is as hyperactive as you are, run from Italy.
-Not only do Italians like to take their time during meals and business, they also seem to take it pretty easy in university.
+Not only do Italians like to take their time during meals and business, but they also seem to take it pretty easy in university.
 A study found that university graduates in Italy lag behind other countries in skill sets and employment competitiveness, but at least they get to savor meals a whole lot more.
-If you don’t want to be feeling like the only active person in class and perpetually screaming at receptionists behind counters to, “hurry up!” you should avoid Italy.
+If you don’t want to be feeling like the only active person in class and perpetually screaming at receptionists behind counters to “hurry up!” you should avoid Italy.

-3. If you are safety conscious – Brazil
+3. If you are safety conscious, Brazil

-4. If you have a tight budget – England
+4. If you have a tight budget, England

-Unless you happen to be on a fully funded scholarship or have upper middle class parents, chances are you have a tight budget for your study abroad.
-If this is the case, you may want to choose where you study carefully, unless you intend to turn a beggar half-way into the semester.
+Unless you happen to be on a fully funded scholarship or have upper-middle-class parents, chances are you have a tight budget for your study abroad.
+If this is the case, you may want to choose where you study carefully, unless you intend to turn a beggar halfway into the semester.
 England has some of the best universities in the world but is also one of the most expensive places to study.
 With the posh image and royal treatment comes a higher price tag.
 London specifically is one of the most expensive cities in the world.
 The Pound Sterling is one of the most expensive currencies in the world, meaning your local currency might become worthless by the time you convert it.
 Unless you have a scholarship, you want to stay away from England.

 WATCH!
 10 Of the World’s Most Beautiful Places for Study Abroad

-5. If you get bored easily – Saudi Arabia
+5. If you get bored easily, Saudi Arabia

-6. If you are a vegetarian – Portugal and Japan
+6. If you are a vegetarian—Portugal and Japan

 Finding traditional Portuguese food that doesn’t have fish or meat can be a struggle.
-After all, the country shares its entire Eastern border with the Atlantic Ocean, so seafood is never in short supplies.
+After all, the country shares its entire Eastern border with the Atlantic Ocean, so seafood is never in short supply.
 Although vegetarianism is becoming more popular, Portugal still lags behind other European countries in the veggie-friendly department.
 So if you can’t eat anything that isn’t green and leafy, you may want to avoid this Mediterranean nation.

-7. If you love keeping to time – Nigeria
+7. If you love keeping to time, Nigeria

 WATCH!
 10 Best African Countries to Study Abroad

-8. If you are a lover of nature – China and Japan
+8. If you are a lover of nature—China and Japan

-China and Japan do have lots of spaces for nature, just not in their major cities which is where most students are.
-An International student studying in China or Japan would most likely be living in Beijing, Tokyo or Shanghai.
+China and Japan do have lots of spaces for nature, just not in their major cities, which is where most students are.
+An international student studying in China or Japan would most likely be living in Beijing, Tokyo, or Shanghai.
 These cities have few green spaces.
 Shanghai has some of the least amount of public green spaces in the world.
-This means you’ll be hard pressed to find a shady park to lie in while wandering the concrete jungle of lights.
+This means you’ll be hard-pressed to find a shady park to lie in while wandering the concrete jungle of lights.
 Tokyo is no exception, with blocks after blocks of skyscrapers and office spaces.
-There is plenty to enjoy in both countries like Tokyo’s amazing bullet trains, but if you are someone who is addicted to being around nature and natural spaces, these two countries may not be ideal.
+There is plenty to enjoy in both countries, like Tokyo’s amazing bullet trains, but if you are someone who is addicted to being around nature and natural spaces, these two countries may not be ideal.

-10.If you don’t like cold weather – Russia and Iceland
+10. If you don’t like cold weather, Russia and Iceland

 Supposing you are from the equatorial region of the world where the weather is rainy and hot for almost the whole year, studying in a country that is opposite of that might not be ideal for you.
 Russia and Iceland have some of the coldest cities on earth.
-These countries are close to the arctic which receives very little to no sunshine for most of the year.
+These countries are close to the Arctic, which receives very little to no sunshine for most of the year.
 While it may be nice for you to experience some snow, you may want to do that in countries with shorter and milder winter seasons.

 If you are yet to subscribe to the After School Africa channel, now is a good time to do that.